 This page contains information about the course Introduction to Communicative Language Teaching (ENE001), which I taught at the University of Graz from 2015 to 2018.
-The course, was the first in a series of courses aimed to develop the professional competence of pre-service English language teachers.
+The course was the first in a series of courses that aimed to develop the professional competence of pre-service English language teachers.

 Please note that the information in this page refers to the courses taught in past academic years.
 This information is no longer current, and is retained here for archival purposes only.

 An overview of the course, including information about intended learning outcomes, course structure and activities, can be found in the course syllabus.